raveesh-me/payments/content/docs/definitions/anatomy-of-a-transaction.md

 i.e. at the moment the vendor has complete confirmation of the value delivered, the vendor raises the invoice.
 An invoice documents the `ask` for payment.
 It has parameters such as:
 - Required Amount
-- Payment Terms
-- Cash Discount
+- Payment Terms(Including Cash Discount)
 - Details of the Payment Method etc